Can I Trust Cloud Backups?

 It depends on what you’re backing up.
 In general, it’s unlikely to be enough.

-Online backup services can be a useful component of a broader backup strategy, but there are several factors to consider, including security, completeness, speed, and cost, before deciding if online backup is the right thing for you.
+Online backup services can be a useful component of a broader backup strategy, but they are not enough.
+There are several factors to consider, including security, completeness, speed, and cost, before deciding if online backup is the right thing for you.

 Online backup